 Students can experience a wide variety of challenges during their educational journey from early years through to further education.
 This is often amplified for disabled students who find particular tasks or activities more difficult to complete.

 However, the introduction of assistive technologies in the classroom has brought about vital changes to improve the quality of education delivered to these students.
 With the technology ever improving, it has provided a variety of essential benefits to level the playing field.
 This article will discuss what assistive technology is and how it is used in schools and the benefits they provide to students.
+If you enjoy reading this article, be sure to check out our closely related blog: Assistive technology in special education.

 What is Assistive Technology?